Keavy Lynch

-Keavy-Jane Elizabeth Annie Lynch (born 15 December 1979) is an Irish singer.
-She is best known for being a member of the girl group B*Witched, of which her twin sister, Edele, is also a member.
+Keavy-Jane Elizabeth Annie Lynch (born 15 December 1979) is an Irish pop singer.
+She is best known for being a member of the girl group B*Witched, of which her twin sister Edele is also a member.

 Early life and education

-Keavy and her twin sister, Edele, were born to Brendan and Noeleen Lynch, a mechanic and housewife, respectively, and raised in Donaghmede, North-east Dublin.
-Keavy is one of six children.
-Her brother, Shane, is a member of the boy band Boyzone, sister Tara was in the girl group Fab!, and sister Naomi was in the group Buffalo G.

-Before B*Witched, Keavy worked as a part-time trainee car mechanic at her father's garage.
+Lynch and her twin sister Edele were born to homemaker Noeleen and mechanic Brendan Lynch and raised in Donaghmede, North-east Dublin.
+She is one of six children.
+Her brother, Shane, is a member of the boy band Boyzone, sister Tara was in the girl group Fab!, and sister Naomi was in the group Buffalo G. Before B*Witched, Lynch worked as a part-time trainee car mechanic at her father's garage.

-In an interview, Edele talked about her bond with her twin: "She's the greatest gift I've ever been given, and I think a lot of identical twins would say that.
+In an interview, Edele Lynch talked about her bond with her twin: "She's the greatest gift I've ever been given, and I think a lot of identical twins would say that.
 She really is my other half, and I'm not the same without her.
 We've worked together most of our lives and when we looked back on when B*Witched split and we went our separate ways for the first time, that was like our first day at school.
 I missed her."